neroist/nova/README.md

 ### Options
 <`-c`, `--color`> `color` - **Type: str/string.
 Optional.**
 The color you want to set on the device.
-Has to be an HTML/hex color code, prefixing it with '#' is optional though, or the string "rand" or "random."
+Has to be an HTML/hex color code (a "#" is optional), a color name [(click here to see a list of color names)](https://www.w3schools.com/colors/colors_hex.asp), or the string "rand" or "random."
 If the string "rand" or "random" is passed, a random color will be chosen.
 If left blank, the command will print the current color of the device.

 <`-d`, `--device`> `device` - **Type: int/integer.
 Optional.**